benhawker/style-compile/README.md

 # Style Compile

-An API built on Rails 5 that compiles a LESS template into CSS whilst interpolating a selection variables (selected arbitralily for the purpose of this application).
+An API built on Rails 5 that compiles a LESS template into CSS whilst interpolating a selection variables (selected arbitrarily for the purpose of this application).

 ===================